midatlanticrisa/precipVisualization/README.md

 # Code for the extreme precipitation survey and analyses

 We conducted an online survey of U.S. adults to test 1) how graph type influenced the interpretation, usability, and decision-making related to information about extreme precipitation in flood risk scenarios, and 2) how demographics, climate science knowledge, and interpretation influence decisions.
 Our study consisted of four phases: graph development, survey design, data collection, and data analysis.
-This repository contains the code used for graph development and design for in the survey, the survey and the collected responses from U.S. adults, and the code analyzing the responses and generating the figures in the two journal articles.
+This repository contains the code used for survey graphs, the survey, survey responses from U.S. adults, and the code analyzing the responses.
 Analysis codes are predomintely written in R.

 Full Citation:

-> Ruckert, K.L., Cooper, C., Roth, S., and Nicholas, R.E. (in review).
+> Ruckert, K.L., Cooper, C., Roth, S., and Nicholas, R.E.
+(2026).
 Survey of U.S. adults reveals simpler graph types improve interpretation of extreme precipitation. *Weather, Climate, and Society*, ...

-> Ruckert, K.L., Cooper, C., and Nicholas, R.E. (in prep).
-Survey of U.S. Adults Reveals Visual Interpretation, Climate Literacy, Demographics, and Personal Values Drive Flood Preparedness Decisions. *In prep.*, ...
+> Ruckert, K.L., Cooper, C., and Nicholas, R.E. (in review).
+National survey reveals how climate knowledge, visual interpretation, and sociodemographics shape U.S. flood risk responses. *Weather, Climate, and Society*, ...

 ## Survey graph development and design
-The survey used three common graph types for extreme precipitation following the style used in the [Local Hazard Outlooks](https://www.marisa.psu.edu/outlooks/).
-To generate the extreme precipitation data, we use the code and data available in the [Outlooks Repo](https://github.com/midatlanticrisa/communityClimateOutlooks).
-Since, the Outlooks cover the Mid-Atlantic region on a county scale, we provide the scripts for the 100x100 km area center on Mt.
+The survey used three graph types for extreme precipitation following the style used in the [Local Hazard Outlooks](https://www.marisa.psu.edu/outlooks/).
+To generate the extreme precipitation data, we use the code and data available in the [Outlooks repository](https://github.com/midatlanticrisa/communityClimateOutlooks).
+Since, the Outlooks cover the Mid-Atlantic region on a county scale, we provide the scripts for the 100 x 100 km area center on Mt.
 Sunapee, NH in this repo.
 If you do not wish to rerun the graph development scripts for the survey, you can skip this part and just run the survey analyses.

 ### Create location shapefile mask
-To begin the extraction process, first create the shapefile to mask 100kmx100km box around Mt.
+To begin the extraction process, first create the shapefile to mask 100 km x 100 km box around Mt.
 Sunapee using `code/`:

 - createLocationShapefiles.R and
 - createShapefilesMtSunapee.pbs